TrellixVulnTeam/swahilipython_SCMU/Doc/faq/general.rst

 See https://www.python.org/about/success for a list of projects that use Python.
 Consulting the proceedings for `past Python conferences
-<https://www.python.org/community/workshops/>`_ will reveal contributions from many
+<https://www.python.org/community/workshops/>`_ will reveal contributions kutoka many
 different companies and organizations.

 High-profile Python projects include `the Mailman mailing list manager